0xPolygonMiden/miden-base/docs/architecture/accounts.md

 > A flexible, arbitrary data store within the `Account`.

-The [storage](../../objects/src/accounts/storage/mod.rs) of an `Account` consists of up to 255 indexed [storage slots](../../objects/src/accounts/storage/slot/mod.rs).
-Each slot can be one of the following types:
+The [storage](../../objects/src/accounts/storage/mod.rs) is divided into a maximum of 255 indexed [storage slots](../../objects/src/accounts/storage/slot/mod.rs).
+Each slot can either store an arbitrary 32-byte `Word` or serve as a pointer to a key-value store with large amounts capacity.

-- **`StorageSlot::Value`:** Contains a single `Word` (32 bytes) of arbitrary data.
+- **`StorageSlot::Value`:** Contains 32 bytes of arbitrary data.
 - **`StorageSlot::Map`:** Contains a [StorageMap](../../objects/src/accounts/storage/map.rs), a key-value store where both keys and values are `Word`s.
 The slot's value is a commitment (hash) to the entire map.

 ### Nonce

 > A counter incremented with each state update to the `Account`.

-The `nonce` enforces ordering and prevents replay attacks or double-spending.
+The `nonce` enforces ordering and prevents replay attacks.
 It must strictly increase with every account state update.
 The increment must be less than `2^32` but always greater than the previous nonce, ensuring a well-defined sequence of state changes.

 ### Vault

 > A collection of [assets](assets.md) stored by the `Account`.

-Assets are stored in a sparse Merkle tree, allowing for efficient, cryptographically secure proofs of ownership and state:

-- **Fungible assets:** Indexed by the issuing faucet ID.
-Each fungible asset type occupies exactly one node in the tree.
-- **Non-fungible assets (NFTs):** Indexed by a unique asset identifier.
-Each NFT is represented by a distinct node in the tree.

-This arrangement facilitates efficient queries, updates, and proofs on assets.
+Large amounts of fungible and non-fungible assets can be stored in the accounts vault.

 ### Code